zcstarr/zipa/README.md

 Here are some simple instructions:
  1. Download models from Huggingface Hub (see Final Averaged Checkpoint column below).
 Use `zipa_ctc_inference.py` for CTCTC models and `zipa_transducer_inference.py` for transducer models.
- 2. Perform inference (with CRCTC model example below).
+ 2. Perform inference.
 You can directly pass a list of audio arrays.
 Batching and padding are supported.
 Greedy decoding is used for all models.
+    - CRCTC Model
     ```python
     import torchaudio
     from zipa_ctc_inference import initialize_model